StarkYello/redfin/README.md

 - `git clone git@github.com:XingKHuang/redfin.git`
 - `cd redfin`
 - `tar xvzf redis-stable.tar.gz` to decompress the redis server
-- `cd redis-stable/src`
+- `cd redis-stable`
+- run `make` to build the redis-server executable
-- run `redis-server` to start up the server
+- run `./src/redis-server` to start up the server
 - switch to a new terminal tab
 - cd back to the redfin root directory
 - run `npm install` to install npm module dependencies
 - run `sudo npm install -g` to install the CLI

 ## Running
+- Keep the server running on the first tab.
+- On a new tab, cd into the redfin project root directory
 - `show-open-food-trucks`
 - in-program instruction:
     - use upArrow and downArrow to select navigating option